My London Story

-‘My London Story’ is a three-year Arts Council England-funded initiative that aims to capture a snapshot of the diverse lived experiences of London’s children.
-Recognising the importance of better representing children in the museum’s collection, the project explores children’s sense of identity and belonging by collecting material directly from primary and secondary school pupils from every London borough.
-This will inform future displays and programmes.
+‘My London Story’ was an Arts Council England-funded initiative that ran from 2023-26.
+It aimed to capture a snapshot of the diverse lived experiences of London’s children.
+Recognising the importance of better representing children in the museum’s collection, the project explored children’s sense of identity and belonging by collecting material directly from primary and secondary school pupils from every London borough.

 Enriching the London Collection